-Students are asked to prepare a Report (maximum length 5 pages; 12 point Times New Roman, double spaced, 1 inch margins) on a newspaper article that describes a published research paper on gambling.
-As of this year, students will select their news article & corresponding research paper from an approved list that will be made available in week 2 of term.
-The TA and Instructor have chosen these articles using the following criteria:
+Students are asked to prepare a Report (maximum length 5 pages; 12 point Times New Roman, double spaced, 1 inch margins) on a newspaper article that describes a published research paper, in the broad area of gambling and decision making.
+Students will select their pair of articles (i.e. the news article and corresponding research paper) from an approved list that will be made available early in the term.
+The TA and Instructor chose these articles based on the following criteria: